The dreaded Monday morning has arrived.

 The Case for Planning

 Why even plan in the first place?
-As mentioned in my planner for newbies blog, people plan and/or use a planner for different reasons.
+As mentioned in my Planners 101 blog, people plan and/or use a planner for different reasons.
 The most common is to stay on top of things, and get things done.
 Beyond that, planning lets you take control of your life and schedule.
 It allows you to move the needle forward on things that matter to you.
 It’s about being proactive instead of reactive.
 I have a magnet on my fridge with this quote:

 This is your world.
 Shape it or someone else will. – Gary Lew